iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     PX4 Module Parameters

 The :blue:`TARGET_MODULE_ID` parameter sets which module the Module Params are synchronized with.
-When this parameter is written the Module Params will update.
-If you would like to specifically update those parameters without switching module IDs you can set :red:`TRIGGER_READ`.
-It will immediately set itself back to disabled, but the Module Params will update.
+When this parameter is written, the Module Params will fetched from the module with that module ID and the values displayed for the Module Params will be updated.
+If you would like to specifically synchronize those parameters without switching module IDs you can set :red:`TRIGGER_READ`.
+It will immediately set itself back to disabled, but the Module Params will synchronize.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/trigger_read.png
     :align: center